Until this month, it’s been a mystery as to exactly how many of your app downloads come from App Store search.

 Take advantage of it.

-To get more information on Apple App Analytics and to watch all of the tutorial videos, visit this page.
+To get more information on Apple App Analytics and iTunes Connect sources report, watch all of the tutorial videos, visit this page.